 The Mikva Challenge Project Soapbox is a public speaking event that calls young people to speak out on issues that affect them and their communities.
 These powerful speeches have lasting, transformative impacts on classrooms, schools and communities.

 Throughout 2020 and 2021, we have been working with middle and high school NH teachers to help them implement the Mikva Challenge in their classrooms.
-We are currently working with the following school districts: Groveton, Gorham, Littleton, Weare, Henniker and Pittsfield.
+We are currently working with the following school districts: Groveton, Gorham, Littleton, Weare, Henniker, Pittsfield, Franklin, and Colebrook.

 On March 9th, 2021, twelve New Hampshire student finalists presented their platforms which were reviewed by civic partners including former Chief Justice John Broderick, First Lady Valerie Sununu, former NH Senate Majority Leader Dan Feltes, and former NH Humanities Executive Director Anthony Poore.

 More about the Mikva Challenge Program

 NH Civics received a three-year service grant to work with six New Hampshire middle schools as they implement a proven civics curriculum, educator professional development, and youth leadership program: the Mikva Challenge.

 This initiative is funded by the Bezos Family Foundation along with local NH organizations including the Tillotson Foundation, the NH Democracy Fund, and the Jameson Foundation.

 Learn more about the Mikva Challenge here: https://mikvachallenge.org/blog/soapbox-a-teachers-reflection